BrittaP/eLBB4RDM/2022_Exkurs-FDM_Prosem-E-tech.md

 language: en
 narrator: UK English Female

-logo:     images/Logo_cau-norm-de-lilagrey-rgb-0720_2022.png
+icon:     images/Logo_cau-norm-de-lilagrey-rgb-0720_2022.png

 comment:  This document provides a brief introduction to research data management.
-It was written for electrical engineering students in introductory phase.
+It was used to present the topic to engineering students in introductory phase.

 -->